chege4179/Pinstagram/README.md

 # Android Instagram Application

-This is a fully modularized android application built with Jetpack Compose
+This is a fully modularized android application built with Jetpack Compose.The purpose of this project was to learn how to implement a multi-module architecture in android development

 # The App is under constant development and most of it features are not finished